--We are here-today-to-share-in-inventing-a-better Suture for mankind.
+We are here today to share in inventing a better

 "Futurology", as it has been called, need not be an academic exercise.
 It can be the launching point for pragmatists determined to build a better world.

 The "games computers play" indicate that man might successfully make a mathematical model of a world of peace, of progress, of prosperity, of plenty.